ar-baazaja/ar-baazaja/README.md

 I’m a driven software developer with a strong focus on Cloud Computing, Serverless Architectures, and AI-powered application development.
 I specialize in building scalable, production-ready systems by combining robust cloud infrastructure with modern AI technologies such as AWS, OpenAI, and Hugging Face.

 I’m confident across the full development lifecycle, from designing clean, efficient APIs to deploying and optimizing intelligent systems in real-world environments.
-I care deeply about building solutions that are reliable, performant, and engineered with clarity—systems that scale well and actually solve problems.
+I care deeply about building solutions that are reliable, performant, and engineered with clarity systems that scale well and actually solve problems.

 ## 💼 Freelance Services I Offer: